-Two important growing tips for habanero peppers are infrequent watering but deep watering.
-Row covers are often necessary with habanero care to avoid sunscald and keep peppers from drying out and cracking.
+Two important growing tips for habanero peppers are infrequent but deep watering.
+Row covers are often necessary with habanero care to avoid sunscald and to keep peppers from drying out and cracking.

 Watch for problems such as insects or blossom rot.
 Most insects are easy to control with blasts of water to remove them or insecticidal soap.
 Blossom end rot is caused by calcium deficiency and is minimized by deep watering during the bloom period.
 Fungal diseases are reduced by limiting overhead watering.

 Pick peppers when they are firm and green or wait until the end of the season when they color red.
 The fruit is equally good at either color but all fruits must be removed from the plant before cool temperatures arrive in fall.

 Store them in a cool location for up to three weeks or halve them and dry them completely.
 You can also roast and freeze the peppers or make pickled peppers for longer preservation.